Multi-Model Subset Selection: Projected Subsets Gradient Descent Algorithm

 \subsection{Selection of Tuning Parameters}

 To generate good initial solutions for Algorithm \ref{alg:projected_algo}, in Algorithm \ref{alg:incrementing_projected_algo} we progressively reduce the diversity of the models until $ u =G $ in \eqref{eq:BSpS}.
-Algorithm \ref{alg:incrementing_projected_algo} starts with $u=1$ for which the initial sets of model predictors and corresponding coefficient estimates are obtained by Algorithm \ref{alg:stepwise_algo}.
-Then, step \ref{alg2:step2} of Algorithm \ref{alg:projected_algo} is successively applied for $ u=1, 2, \dots, G $ with the previous solution as initial solution for the next value of $u$.
+Algorithm \ref{alg:incrementing_projected_algo} starts with $u=1$ for which the initial solution, i.e. initial sets of model predictors and corresponding coefficient estimates, is obtained by Algorithm \ref{alg:stepwise_algo}.
+Algorithm \ref{alg:projected_algo} is then applied with this initial solution to obtain the final solution for $u=1$.
+For $u=2,\dots,G$, Algorithm \ref{alg:projected_algo} is then successively applied with the solution for $u-1$ as initial solution for the next value of $u$.
 Even without the optional local combinatorial searches in step \ref{alg2:step3} of Algorithm \ref{alg:projected_algo}, Algorithm \ref{alg:incrementing_projected_algo} produces competitive solutions in terms of minimizing the objective function of BSpS in \eqref{eq:BSpS} based on our numerical experiments.
 Hence, for the analysis of simulated and real data in the remainder of this article we use Algorithm \ref{alg:incrementing_projected_algo} without the optional last step of Algorithm \ref{alg:projected_algo}.

 The values of the sparsity and diversity tuning parameters in \eqref{eq:BSpS}, $ t $ and $ u $ respectively, need to be determined from the training data.
-We use 5-fold CV on grids of candidates values for $ t $ and $ u $ and select the values which minimize the CV MSPE.
+We use 5-fold CV on grids of candidate values for $ t $ and $ u $ and select the values which minimize the CV MSPE.
 For a fixed sparsity level $ t $, Algorithm \ref{alg:incrementing_projected_algo} is well suited to generate solutions for a grid of candidates for $ u $ by using warm starts.
 This process is then repeated for every candidate $ t $, which can be any subset of $ \{1, \dots, n-1\} $.
+Note that Algorithm \ref{alg:stepwise_algo} does not depend on the value of $t$, so Step 1 of Algorithm \ref{alg:incrementing_projected_algo} only needs to be executed for the first value of $t$.

 An implementation of the PSGD Algorithms \ref{alg:projected_algo}, \ref{alg:incrementing_projected_algo} and the CV procedure is available in \texttt{R} package \texttt{PSGD} \citep{PSGD} on CRAN.
 Multithreading with OpenMP \citep{chandra2001parallel} is available in the package to reduce the computational cost of the method.
 A reference manuel with the complete details of the package is available at \url{https://CRAN.R-project.org/package=PSGD}.